Filet-O-Fish: Product description

 The Double Filet-O-Fish (a Filet-O-Fish with two fish fillet patties instead of one) is available in some regions.

 Society and culture

-The Filet-O-Fish is often referred to as a burger outside the U.S., in particular in Australia, India, New Zealand, and the UK.
+The Filet-O-Fish is often referred to as a burger outside the US, particularly in Australia, India, New Zealand, and the UK.

 Religious observation

 The Filet-O-Fish, originally created for Western Christians observing the Friday Fast, remains popularly associated with this community, with US sales significantly rising around Lent.
 The practice has inspired other fast food chains to offer seafood options during Lent.

 This sandwich is also popular among Jewish and Muslim communities due to its ingredients being more aligned with kashrut and halal rules than McDonald's other offerings.
 The sandwich contains fish, milk in the cheese, and egg yolks in the sauce.
 In addition, the fish patty is cooked in a separate frypot to avoid giving other items a fishy taste.
 Certification-wise, the sandwich is certified as halal in the UAE and a few other Muslim-majority countries; it is also available in kosher-supervised restaurants of McDonald's Israel.
 However, not all Israeli locations are certified and stores in the UK and the US do not participate in certification.